shivangijindal1/JindalTourism/README.md

 - On the home page, you can navigate through various options to book transportation, explore free and paid tours, view your cart, and learn more about Jindal Tourism.
 - Each section allows you to browse and select tours or travel options, add items to your cart, and proceed to checkout.

-## Contribution

-Contributions to improve or expand the features of the application are welcome.
-Feel free to fork the repository, make changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.